absmach/magistrala-docs/docs/edge.md

 This can be checked from the UI, click on the details for gateway and below the gateway parameters you will se box with prompt, if `agent` is running and it is properly connected you should be able to execute commands remotely.

 #### Heartbeat
-If there are services that are running on same gateway as `agent` and they are publishing heartbeat to NATS subject `heartbeat.service_name.service`
+If there are services that are running on same gateway as `agent` and they are publishing heartbeat to the Message Broker subject `heartbeat.service_name.service`
 You can get the list of services by sending following mqtt message

 ```